Choosing and refining your topic

-See our short video guide to doing this (right), or view the printed guide below.
+See our short video guide to doing this (right).

 Key electronic resources

 Finding primary resources

 Here is a selection of the most generally useful sources for finding primary texts for your dissertation.
 See the full list of electronic resources, including more collections of primary texts in the Library Catalogue.